lichen-lab/Deep5hmC/README.md

   "weights_path": "../weights",     // Path to the directory where model weights will be saved "prediction_path": "../prediction", // Path to the directory where prediction results will be saved

-  "model_types": ["binary", "continuous"], // Types of models to use "tissue": "EB",                   // Type of tissue being analyzed, in this case, 'EB' (Embryoid Body) "histones": ["H3K4me1", "H3K4me3"], // List of histone modifications to be considered in the analysis
+  "model_types": "binary", // Types of models to use: "binary","cont","gene","diff"
+  "tissue": "EB",                   // Type of tissue being analyzed, in this case, 'EB' (Embryoid Body) "histones": ["H3K4me1", "H3K4me3"], // List of histone modifications to be considered in the analysis